AI-and-Blockchain/S24_Spam_Detector/ML/README.md

 - how to do testing on testing set in python environment: python testing.py

-- how to make ML model interact with smart contract:
+- how to make ML model interact with smart contract: (On going)
     a. revise the "contract address" and "abi.json" according to your deployed contract.
     b.